POV-Ray/povray/README.md

 obtained via http://www.povray.org/download/.
 We do intend to provide Mac OS X binaries shortly, but these will be console-mode only (based on the unix build).

-Official Windows binaries of selected development versions are made availabe at https://github.com/POV-Ray/povray/releases on a semi-irregular basis.
+Official Windows binaries of selected development versions are made available at https://github.com/POV-Ray/povray/releases on a semi-irregular basis.

 Building POV-Ray